-7 Memorandum of Understanding between the University of Florida and the Laser Interferometer Gravitational Wave Observatory (LIGO), in preparation
+&lt;sup>7 Memorandum of Understanding between the University of Florida and the Laser Interferometer Gravitational Wave Observatory (LIGO), in preparation

-As part of the PPARC-funded UK Capital Contribution to the Core Optics Subsystem, four test mass substrates have been delivered to LIGO.
+As part of the PPARC/STFC-funded UK Capital Contribution to the Core Optics Subsystem, four test mass substrates have been delivered to LIGO.
 These substrates are to be used as part of a 'pathfinding' process, and then (after re-work, if required) to be installed in the Advanced LIGO interferometers.

-Work starts for the Core Optics subsystem as soon as Project funds are available at the beginning of FY08, due to long lead items.
-Blanks are complete for all interferometers by mid-FY10, polishing is complete by early FY11, and coating and final metrology complete by mid FY11.
+Work starts for the Core Optics subsystem as soon as Project funds are available in FY08, due to long lead items.
+Blanks are complete for all interferometers by late-FY10, polishing is complete by mid FY11, and coating and final metrology complete by late FY11.